 As the world’s second largest pharmaceutical market, China is a magnet for global pharmaceutical makers.
 However, due to tightened regulations in recent years, drug manufacturers are complaining about their complex and lengthy regulatory process.
 China’s Food and Drug Administration (CFDA) has proposed reforms designed to accelerate the regulatory review of new drugs, avoid approval backlog and to increase the number of drugs that are eligible for expedited reviews.

-Streamlining the review of innovative drugs has been a top priority of the CFDA, given growing public health issues.
+Streamlining the review of innovative drugs has been a top priority of the CFDA drug approvals, given growing public health issues.
 The proposed regulation significantly expands the type of drugs that can qualify for the priority review process.
 This is done using the green approval pathway and by redefining what qualifies as a new drug.

 Priority review approval will be permitted, if